sm18lr88/OpenAI_TTS_GUI/README.md

 - [X] Improve the chunking and concatenating process, and maybe give users some options.
 - [X] Bundle into an .exe
 - [ ] Speed boost: parallel mp3 chunks vs. one at a time, without hitting rate limits.
+- [ ] Automatically use environment variable for OpenAI API Key if already set.

 ## Support